hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 There is more about [tenants and accounts](#tenants_account) later in this document.
 There is more about using the [HP Cloud Identity Service](#getting_tokens) later in this document.

-### 2.x.x <a id="container_resource"></a>HP Cloud Storage Containers
+### 2.2.2 <a id="container_resource"></a>HP Cloud Storage Containers

-A container provides a way for you to organise your objects.
+A container provides a way for you to organize your objects.
 You can pick any name that is meaningful to you.
 However, see [Container and Object Naming](#naming) for restrictions on container names.

-### 2.x.x <a id="object_resource"></a>HP Cloud Storage Objects
+### 2.2.3 <a id="object_resource"></a>HP Cloud Storage Objects

 An object provides a way for you to store an arbitrary blob of data.
-This may be a document, image, video, backup file and anything else required by your application.
+This may be a document, image, video, backup file or anything else required by your application.
 You can pick any name that is meaningful to you.
 However, see [Container and Object Naming](#naming) for restrictions on object names.

 Objects have a size limit of 5 gigabytes.
 However, objects larger than 5GB can be segmented and then concatenated together so that you can upload 5GB segments and download a single concatenated object.
-You can work with the segments and manifests directly with HTTP requests.
+You can work with the segments and manifests directly with API requests.

-In addition, to storing the content of an object, you may also associate meta-data with an object.
+In addition to storing the content of an object, you may also associate metadata with an object.

-While the primary organisational structure in HP Cloud Object Storage is the container, you may use object names as a way to further organise your data.
+While the primary organizational structure in HP Cloud Object Storage is the container, you may use object names as a way to further organize your data.
 A common usage of this is to include a delimiter character such as slash ('/') character in the object name.
+For example, you could use `/vacation/pic1.jpg` as the name of an object.
-For example, "vacation/pic1.jpg".
-If this object is stored in a container called "photos", the URI for the object would include "photos/vacation/pic1.jpg".
+If this object is stored in a container called `photos`, the URI for the object would be `/v1/{account}/photos/vacation/pic1.jpg`.

 While this appears to allow hierarchies similar to a file system's directory structure, it is important to understand that there is no such hierarchy in HP Cloud Object Storage.
-For example, if you simply created a container called "photos" and then created an object called "vacation/pic1.jpg", you cannot access "photos/vacation" -- there is no such object in the system.
+For example, if you simply created a container called `photos` and then created an object called `vacation/pic1.jpg`, you cannot access `photos/vacation/` -- there is no such object in the system.
 For more, see [Pseudo-Hierarchical Folders/Directories](#pseudo_hierachies).

-## 2.xx <a id="#naming"><a/>Container and Object Naming
+### 2.2.4 <a id="#naming"><a/>Container and Object Naming

 Container and object names should be properly URL-encoded prior to interacting with the ReST interface (the language APIs handle URL